 Myth #2: You Won’t Receive a Dime from the Insurance Companies.

 However, while the insurance companies will be focused on protecting themselves, this does not mean that filing an insurance claim is a waste of time.
-To the contrary, filing a claim could be your only option for recovering your losses.
+On the contrary, filing a claim could be your only option for recovering your losses.
 If you hire an experienced personal injury lawyer, you can hold the insurance companies accountable, and you can make sure you receive the compensation you deserve.

 Myth #3: Without Video Evidence, You Won’t Be Able to Prove Fault.